11 Oak Street by Graham Cook

 When the original envelope containing the two checks later turned up at Urie Walsh’s office, the lawyer tried to deposit these canceled checks into his own trust account.
 Not unexpectedly, they bounced.
 To cover his tracks, Walsh publicly told everyone that it was Graham Cook who had bounced the checks on him.
 Walsh then illegally sued Graham (who was living in England at that time) for the money.

-In telling his story, Graham names names and holds those people who hindered his appeal for justice accountable.
+In telling his version of the story, Graham names names and holds those people who hindered his appeal for justice accountable.
 He’s now on a mission.
 As the author says in his dedication, “The thrust of this book is a common problem that permeates our society: the misuse of children by vindictive parents, and the needless consequences of such actions.
 It is also about corrupt and malevolent lawyers and, sadly, the sometimes cruel hand of fate.”

 Heartbreaking & Unnerving Story